elixir-examples/elixir-examples.github.io/_posts/2016-03-15-phoenix-framework-from-http-request-to-response.markdown

 # Phoenix Controller
 The controller is where application logic is done.
 Often this will include running SQL queries using the `Ecto` database library which is not covered in this article.

 The params variable will contain a string keyed map of request parameters.
-Next, `render/3` is called with the `conn` and template name `index.html`.
-Often, `render/3` will be called with additional data to render like this: `render conn, "index.html", [data: "data"]`.
+Next, `Phoenix.Controller.render/2` is called with the `conn` and template name `index.html`.
+Often, `Phoenix.Controller.render/3` will be called with additional data to render like this: `render conn, "index.html", [data: "data"]`.

-The `HelloWorld.PageController.render/3` method will lookup the template file which by convention should be located in `web/templates/page/index.html.eex` and will then call the `HelloWorld.PageView.render_to_iodata` function.
+The `Phoenix.Controller.render/2` method will lookup the template file which by convention should be located in `web/templates/page/index.html.eex` and will then call the `Phoenix.View.render_to_iodata/3` function.

 {% highlight elixir %}
 defmodule HelloWorld.PageController do